acidburn0zzz/turbulence/README.md

 * Sleak grey graphical layout
 * Provides information of Manjaro to new users
+* Provides process detection to better serve configuration options based on what you're running
 * Can allow the user to easily select which Folders he wants in his home directory
 * Allows users to select which placement for their tint2 (OpenBox)
 * Allows users to select which wallpaper they want (Openbox/KDE)